Sarah Atherton: Voting record

 In January 2020, Atherton voted, with the majority of MPs, against an Opposition amendment, "Proportional Representation to Elect MPs in the House of Commons", on the subject of electoral reform and PR.

 In February 2020, Atherton voted with the majority of MPs against an Opposition motion on "proper funding of public services along with robust action against tax avoidance and evasion".
 In the same month she voted with the majority of MPs against an Opposition motion on "a plan to eliminate a substantial majority of transport emissions by 2030".

 In July 2020, Atherton voted with the majority of MPs against a Green Party amendment to the Trade Bill, which the proposer said "would aim to protect the NHS and publicly funded health and care services in other parts of the UK from any form of control from outside the UK".

-Quoted after the vote, Atherton said: "I will continue to respect the manifesto upon which I was elected, which clearly stated that 'when we are negotiating trade deals, the NHS will not be on the table.
-The price the NHS pays for drugs will not be on the table.
-The services the NHS provides will not be on the table'."
+Defection to Reform UK

+In October 2025, Atherton announced she had defected to Reform UK and intended to seek selection as a candidate at the next Senedd election.

+Post-parliamentary career

+Since leaving Parliament, Atherton was appointed as a Defence Adviser on the Board of Advisors for the Centre for Military Women’s Research at Anglia Ruskin University.

 Personal life

 In 2014, Atherton married Nicholas John Daniel Corcoran.
 She has a son.
-Her recreations are listed in Who's Who as "lover of real ale, sailing, ski-ing, family, countryside, passionate about Wales".